georgeflanagin/arachnophile/README.md

 ### Enable NAT

 This allows the compute nodes to reach the Internet.
+This is a convienience in our environment that allows us to pull packages to a node for testing and evaluation without having to bring them first to Arachne, and then push to the node.

 `sudo sysctl -w net.ipv4.ip_forward=1`